Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: Numerical Results

 \section{Numerical Results}

 In order to validate the method and, most importantly, to highlight some practical details, we evaluate the method numerically on selected examples.
-Firstly, we show example convergence trajectories for four different functions $\R^2 \to \R$.
-Later, we evaluate the method on the Rosenbrock's function.
+Firstly, we show example convergence trajectories for four different 2D non-convex benchmark objectives using a constant penalty parameter.
+Next, we evaluate the method on the Rosenbrock's function.
+Finally, we analyze the adaptive penalty update strategy and apply the algorithm to a binary regression task.